 The church is thought to be built on the site of an ancient temple, and although the original date of the construction of the church is unknown, it was renovated both in 1687 and 1821.

 Chrysospilia is another place that attracts visitors on the island.
 You will find it below the Church of Panagia on a rocky beach some thirty meters above sea level with impressive stalactites and stalagmites.
 It is accessible only by boat.

 There are ancient male Greek names written on its walls and roof, dating back to the 4th century BC, which makes it a unique cave to visit.

 Karavostasi & Ano Meria are full of marvelous beaches

 The other two villages, Karavostasi (the port) and Ano Meria, are all connected by paved roads to Chora.

 You will find Greek tradition at its best in these villages.
-Authentic Greek cafes, called kafenieia, as well as tavernas serving up local dishes are easy to find.
+Authentic Greek cafes, called kafeneia, as well as tavernas serving up local dishes, are easy to find.

 However, you will find that there are many beaches around the island that will require you to either take a boat or walk in order to get to them.

-You can get to Folegandros via the ferry line Piraeus – Milos – Santorini, by ferry boat, or hydrofoils to Paros, Mykonos, Ios, and Sikinos.
+You can get to Folegandros via the ferry line Piraeus – Milos – Santorini, or hydrofoils from Paros, Mykonos, Ios, and Sikinos.